 And I Saw My Reflection In The Snow-Covered Hills

 Each morning at dawn, a flock of amateur and professional photographers gather to watch the sunrise at Reflection Lakes just below Paradise.
 It turns out they’re enjoying a glimpse of one of the most iconic views in the park—the summit of Mt.
-Rainier, bathed in the early morning light, perfectly reflected in the still water below.
+Rainier, bathed in early morning light, perfectly reflected in the still water below.

 What’s Your Name?
 Who’s Your Daddy?